 Pusso is a a member of Basta de Demoler (“Stop the Demolitions”), an activist group whose intervention against plans to develop a subway station at Plaza Francia — a protected historic area — saw City Hall sue two of its members: Pusso and Sonia Berjman, an expert in urban landscaping and art history.

 In 2012, Berjman and Basta de Demoler lodged a request with the courts for an injunction to block the station’s construction.
-Plans for a new Subte stop were later moved to the Law Faculty where the station will be inaugurated on May 25 this year.
-City Hall is still seeking 24 million pesos in damages against the three activists, Pusso explained in an interview with the Times.
+Plans for a new Subte stop were later moved to the Law Faculty where the station will be inaugurated on May 25.

-Back in Palermo, Susana points to scaffolding at the end of her street.
-It surrounds a beautiful teal-green mid- 20th-century home.
-It is due to be demolished and replaced with a residential apartment building.
+In Palermo, Susana points to scaffolding at the end of her street surrounding a beautiful teal-green mid- 20th-century home.
+It is marked for demolition, to be replaced with a residential apartment building.

 In a somewhat typical tale of gentrification, the building had previously been divided into smaller apartments; a makeshift cultural centre operated in the garage; and a young New Yorker had been using one of the building’s old kitchens to make the bagels he sells every Sunday in front of a speciality coffee store a few blocks away.